 - (b) where the Student acts with the intent to harass; or

 - (c) violations of the University Policy on Preventing and Addressing Discrimination and Harassment 04.81.11.

 8. Intentional or reckless damage to or destruction of University property or private property.

-9. Theft of University property or private property.
+9. Theft of University property, private property, or government property.

-10. Provision of false or misleading information, verbally or in writing, to the university or -university personnel.
+10. Intentional provision of false or misleading information, verbally or in writing.
 This includes, but is not limited to:

 13. Failure to comply with directions of university officials or law enforcement officers acting in performance of their duties and/or failure to identify oneself to these persons when requested to do so.

-14. Unauthorized possession, duplication or use of keys or swipe cards that are used for electronic access to any university premises, or unauthorized entry to or use of university premises.
+14. Unauthorized possession, duplication or use of keys or swipe cards that are used for electronic access to any university premises, or unauthorized entry to or use of university premises or private property.